bosun-monitor/bosun/docs/system_configuration.md

 They can also be accessed in templates with the [`V()` function](/definitions#vstring-string)

+### ClusterConf
+Enables clustering solution in Bosun.
+There is no required to have this section filled.
+Cluster would only have one ‘leader’ at a time, all other nodes are followers (so this is an implementation of a model with with 1 master and multiple standby nodes).
+‘Master’ node executes the checks and sends notifications, ‘follower’ nodes don’t do neither (they run with ‘no-checks’ and ‘quiet-mode’ options enabled).

+By default clustering is disabled.
+For enable clustering follow parameters in this section should be filled:
+- MetadataStorePath
+- RPCListen

+#### MetadataStorePath
+Path for store Raft cluster metadata.
+This path should be available for writing.
+This path will contain database `raft.db` and path `snapshots`.
+Basically all data in MetadataStorePath can be deleted without any problem.
+You can delete all files in MetadataStorePath but Bosun should be stopped before.
+If clustering is disabled all those data are mindless.

+#### RPCListen
+Host and port for serf listener (https://github.com/hashicorp/serf).
+It should by in format: "127.0.0.1:10000" or ":10000" for listen on any interfaces.
+Host should be the address that will be available for other nodes of the cluster (so shouldn’t be loopback address!).
+Port will be a primary port for cluster (you can define this port in Members parameter).
+There will also be another opened extra port for raft protocol (https://github.com/hashicorp/raft).
+Raft port will be RPCListen port increased by 1.

+#### Members
+Array of addresses for cluster members.
+Should be in format: `["10.0.0.1:10000", "10.0.0.2:10001"]`.
+You can define here only one node of cluster, but then this node should be available when current node required restart, or `raft.db` should be consistent and exists.
+Nodes are receiving cluster topology from cluster members based on this parameter.

 ### DBConf
 Defines what internal storage Bosun should use.
 There are currently two choices, a built-in redis-like server called ledis or redis.
 Redis is